 The “Scholar-Warrior” is an archetype that appears in most cultures throughout history: the samurais, the knights, the Buddhist monks, and nuns of China, etc. The Scholar-Warrior learned not only the martial arts, but also the fine arts of poetry and painting, and music; and they learned the healing arts.
 Scholar-Warriors were well-rounded individuals who represented the best of their culture.

-My son fell for it, hook, line, and sinker… LOL!
-He and I (along with my partner at the time) studied the martial art of Wing Chun for several years.
+My son and I studied the martial art of Wing Chun for several years.
 As part of that training, we learned many things: reiki, chi exercises, knowledge of herbs, healing arts, etc.

-The following is one of the first lessons I taught my son after he took the “Vow of the Scholar-Warrior”...
+The following, which I find very much relevant, considering the current political environment, is one of the first lessons I taught my son after he took the “Vow of the Scholar-Warrior”...

 Plato’s Allegory of the Cave

 Plato is considered one of the most important intellectual figures in Western history.
 He was the founder of the first university, “The Academy,” where students read the Socratic dialogues.
 The essence of Plato’s philosophy is demonstrated in the allegory of the Myth of the Cave, which appears in his work, The Republic.

 In this myth, Plato proposes the following vision: Imagine prisoners chained in such a way that they face the back wall of a cave.
 They have been there for life and can see nothing of themselves or of each other.
 They see only shadows on the wall of the cave.

 The shadows are caused by a fire that burns on a ledge above and behind them.
 Between the fire and the prisoners is a path lined with a wall along which people carry vases, statues, and other artifacts on their heads.
 The shackled people hear the echoes of voices and see the shadows of the artifacts, and they mistake those echoes and shadows for reality.